 Improve healthcare analytics and communication of incidents

-To increase patient safety reporting, hospitals must be equally proactive after incidents are reported.
+To increase patient safety event reporting, hospitals must be equally proactive after incidents are reported.
 This means alerting the necessary parties, strategically analyzing aggregated healthcare data and, finally, sharing the end results with staff.
 According to The Patient Safety Primer, however, many hospitals do none of the above.
 The error management study referenced above notes that “most hospitals surveyed did not have robust processes for analyzing and acting upon aggregated event reports” and only “20–21% [of hospitals] fully distribute and consider summary reports on identified events.”

 This discourages employees from reporting in the future, as they see no evidence that doing so makes a difference.